Tony Rundle

-Anthony Maxwell Rundle AO (born 5 March 1939 in Scottsdale, Tasmania) was the Premier of the Australian State of Tasmania from 18 March 1996 to 14 September 1998.
+Anthony Maxwell Rundle AO (5 March 1939 – 4 April 2025) was an Australian politician who served as Premier of Tasmania from March 1996 until September 1998.
 He succeeded Ray Groom and was succeeded himself by Jim Bacon.
-He is a Liberal who held the seat of Braddon between 1986 and 2002.
-A former journalist, he is married to Caroline Watt.
-He has twin daughters from his first marriage.
+He was a Liberal who held the seat of Braddon between 1986 and 2002.
+A former journalist, he was married to Caroline Watt.
+He had twin daughters from his first marriage.

-Rundle was first elected as member for Braddon in 1986 and reelected in the 1989, 1992, 1996 and 1998 elections.
+Rundle was first elected as member for Braddon in 1986 and re-elected in the 1989, 1992, 1996 and 1998 elections.
 He served as Speaker of the Tasmanian House of Assembly from 1988 to 1989.

-During the 1996 election, Liberal Premier Ray Groom promised he would only govern if the Liberals kept their majority.
+During the 1996 election, Liberal premier Ray Groom promised he would only govern if the Liberals kept their majority.
 At that election, the Liberals suffered a three-seat swing and lost their majority.
 The Labor Party refused to enter into any agreement with the Greens, leaving a Liberal minority government backed by the Greens as the only realistic option.
 Groom resigned rather than break his pre-election pledge, and Rundle was elected Liberal leader.
 He quickly reached an agreement with the Greens, allowing him to become Premier.